WINk Tops One Day Trading Volume of $433.71 Million (WIN)

-WINk (CURRENCY:WIN) traded up 9.3% against the dollar during the one day period ending at 16:00 PM ET on September 5th.
-One WINk coin can now be bought for $0.0013 or 0.00000002 BTC on popular cryptocurrency exchanges.
-In the last week, WINk has traded up 5% against the dollar.
-WINk has a total market capitalization of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last day.
+WINk (CURRENCY:WIN) traded 9.3% higher against the dollar during the 24 hour period ending at 12:00 PM ET on September 12th.
+Over the last seven days, WINk has traded 5% higher against the dollar.
+WINk has a total market capitalization of $403.24 million and $433.71 million worth of WINk was traded on exchanges in the last day.
+One WINk coin can currently be bought for $0.0013 or 0.00000002 BTC on major cryptocurrency exchanges.

 - Team Finance (TEAM) traded 3.2% lower against the dollar and now trades at $2.58 or 0.00008136 BTC.